 What comprises a skill set?
 We often associate our skill set with the functional skills or expertise required for a specific job, role, or profession.
-But this lens is too narrow; it does not capture the full scope of reality.
-Ourskills are in fact continuously developing and expanding over the course of our lives.
+However, this lens is too narrow; it does not capture the full scope of our experiences and relationship with work and career.
+Our skills, knowledge, expertise, and perspectives continue to expand and evolve throughout our lives.

 Our evolving skills develop from every activity and every experience we have.
-We can become more aware of the range of skills we possess by regularly reflecting on our experiences and identifying and keeping track of our skills.
-Regularly reviewing and defining the value of our skill set at different stages of our lives, and learning how all of this can be applied to the different work roles we may want to engage in.
+By regularly reflecting on our experiences, we can become more aware of the development and range of skills we possess.
+This also helps us to identify and define the value of our skill set at different stages of our lives.
+We can then get more creative and strategic in leveraging this information to access different opportunities, roles, or positions we may want to engage in as our career lives unfold.

 Reflecting, gathering information, and identifying and describing your evolving skill set.

-Most of us will experience more than one career in our lifetime, by choice or necessity.
+Most of us will experience a variety of work roles, even more than one career, in our lifetime, by choice or necessity.
+Changes to the job market, changes in the types of work available, and changes in how we work are all at play.
 And increasingly we are told that a flexible and adaptive skill set is necessary for work and careers in the 21st century.

-Whether you are a young adult developing a career path, or in mid-career and have more significant work experience, regular reflective practice can help to identify the extent, expansion, and evolution of your skill set, and to assess the value and the possibilities within that skill set.
+Whether you are a young adult in the early stages of developing your career life, or in mid-career with more significant work experience, regular reflective practice can help to identify the expansion and evolution of your skill set, assess its value, and access possibilities in the current job market.

 What kinds of work, volunteer, training, or educational experiences have I had?
+When I write them out, what do I notice about them?
 Are they similar?
 Are they very different?

 What did I enjoy and why?
 What kind of experience was this for me?